Summit Elevation (m): 3747

 Map: Google Maps

 I have been waiting many years to climb Alberta’s highest mountain and the 2nd highest peak of the Canadian Rockies.
-Ever since reading Dave Stephen’s day trip report in 2004 and a trip by JW and Raf in 2006 it’s been on my radar and in 2009 when a whole bunch of friends climbed it (but not without incident).
+Ever since reading Dave Stephen’s day trip report in 2004 and a trip by JW and Raf in 2006 it’s been on my radar and in 2009 when a whole bunch of friends climbed it (but not without incident when a number of their party found holes while descending the ramp).
 I really thought I’d have done it by now, so what exactly was I waiting for?
 I was trying to be smart about it.
 While the “Big C” isn’t technically a very difficult climb, there are many hazards that can seriously challenge one’s summit push including;

 - Negotiating the icefall, serac zone and glacial tongue (aka the Ramp) on the Athabasca Glacier approach to the main icefield.